-- Outgoing SA expires at T{EXP} - Incoming SA expires at T{EXP} + GP{IPSEC}
+- Outgoing SA expires at T{EXP} - Incoming SA expires at T{EXP} + GP{IPsec}

-Whenever an IPSec SA has been expired and a signaling message needs to be sent by either the Client or the Application Server, the key management layer MUST be signaled to establish a new IPSec SA.
-It is established using the same procedures as the ones specified in section 6.5.6.5.
+Whenever an IPsec SA has been expired and a signaling message needs to be sent by either the Client or the Application Server, the key management layer MUST be signaled to establish a new IPsec SA.
+It is established using the same procedures as the ones specified in section 6.5.3.5.

-6.5.6.4 Initial Establishment of IPSec SAs
+6.5.3.4 Initial Establishment of IPsec SAs

-When a Client is rebooted, it does not have any current IPSec SAs established with the Application Server, since IPSec SAs are not saved in non-volatile memory.
-In order to reestablish them, it MUST go through the recovery procedure that is described in section 6.5.
+When a Client is rebooted, it does not have any current IPsec SAs established with the Application Server, since IPsec SAs are not saved in non-volatile memory.
+In order to reestablish them, it MUST go through the recovery procedure that is described in section 6.5.3.5.

-6.5.6.5 On-demand Establishment of IPSec SAs
+6.5.3.5 On-demand Establishment of IPsec SAs

-This section describes the recovery steps that MUST be taken in the case that a IPSec SA is somehow lost and needs to be re-established.
+This section describes the recovery steps that MUST be taken in the case that a IPsec SA is somehow lost and needs to be re-established.

-6.5.6.5.1 Client Loses an Outgoing IPSec SA
+6.5.3.5.1 Client Loses an Outgoing IPsec SA

-When a Client attempts to send a signaling message to the Application Server without a valid IPSec SA.
-At that time, the IPSec layer in the Client realizes the SA is missing and returns an error back to the signaling application.5 In this case, the following recovery steps MUST be taken at the key management layer:
+If a client attempts to send a signaling message to the Application Server without a valid IPsec SA, the IPsec layer in the Client will realize the SA is missing and return an error back to the signaling application.
+In this case, the following recovery steps MUST be taken at the key management layer:

 1. The Client first makes sure that it has a valid Kerberos ticket for the Application Server.
-If not, it must first perform a PKINIT exchange as specified in section 6.4.3.
+If not, it must first perform a PKINIT exchange as specified in section 6.4.2.